6174/gitlabhq/CONTRIBUTING.md

 #### Improperly formatted pull request

 Thanks for your interest in improving the GitLab codebase!
-Please resubmit your pull request following the \[contributing guidelines\]\(https://github.com/gitlabhq/gitlabhq/blob/master/CONTRIBUTING.md#pull-request-guidelines).
+Please update your pull request according to the \[contributing guidelines\]\(https://github.com/gitlabhq/gitlabhq/blob/master/CONTRIBUTING.md#pull-request-guidelines).

 #### Inactivity close of an issue